Astragalus, Astragalus membranaceus

 While astragalus is traditionally used as a decoction or cooked with foods, western herbalists have started tincturing the root as well.
+To obtain the healing properties of this root, a dual extract tincture would need to be prepared.
 Herbalist David Winston recommends 2 – 3 ml of a 1:5 astragalus extract three times per day.
 During my recovery stage of rebuilding my immune system I took a dosage of 5 ml twice daily for three months.

 Remember, when using the root in food (soups, rice, quinoa, etc.) you will always have to remove the root since it is too fibrous to eat.